-- Select one or several answers and click “Add to expression” to add them to your calculations.
+- Select one or several answers and click “Add to the expression” to add them to your calculations.

 - Use operators to combine different variables and answers.
 Functions will help you to perform certain calculations.
 For example, function COUNTRESPONSE can be used to calculate the number of respondents.

-- This is where you can see all variables, answers, operators and functions used in your calculations.
+- This is where you can see all variables, answers, operators, and functions used in your calculations.
 It is also possible to edit the expression here.

 - Validate your calculations to check that you get what you expect.
 If your expression is incorrect you will be notified.

 If you have problems getting your expression correct, try to add one part at a time and use Validate to check where you get the errors.
 Parentheses are always useful to separate different parts of your expression.